-Tracking information on the network
+Tracking Information on the Network

 Among component manufacturers, the switch or network vendor has perhaps the best tools available to shed light on how the other components interact and where problems might lie.
-Information from a network's managed switch helps operators to scope out a problem, analyse the extent of a problem and proceed from there with new information.
+Information from a network's managed switch helps operators to scope out a problem, analyze the extent of a problem, and proceed from there with new information.

-The network vendor adds value during troubleshooting because intelligent, managed and enterprise-grade switches can collect detailed information from among a range of system components - information that can be helpful to identifying and solving an issue.
+The network vendor adds value during troubleshooting because intelligent, managed and enterprise-grade switches can collect detailed information among a range of system components that can be helpful to identifying and solving an issue.
 If a system is dropping packets, the issue can be on the network, at the camera level, or at the server level.
-Managed switches can help to diagnose the issue by knowing where packets are coming from, the size of the packets and information about the data stream.
+Managed switches can help to diagnose the issue by knowing where packets are coming from, the size of the packets, and information about the data stream.

-Switches may not track "where is the problem?" - but they do monitor "where is the information?".
+Switches may not track "where is the problem?" - but they monitor "where is the information?".
 By doing so, they can point to the problem.
+"We are positioned to be the connective tissue that is equipped with nerve endings that can tell you where the pain is," says Dr. Jack Jachner.
+"We are the man in the middle, equipped to monitor and manage what's going on and provide information to help with troubleshooting.

-For example, tracking the data bandwidth (in bytes/second) going to the video recorder can identify if it is oversubscribed.
-The network manufacturer knows the bandwidth of data going into the recorder and the recorder manufacturer knows the capacity.
-Together that information points to the problem.
-In one recent case, tracking this data point eliminated 90% of issues with image blurring.
-That is because the network could see the bandwidth and the video management system (VMS) knew the capacity - numbers which, when taken together, identify what needs to be fixed.
+"Tracking the bandwidth of data (in bytes/second) going to the video recorder can identify if it is oversubscribed, for example.
+The network manufacturer knows the the bandwidth of data going into the recorder, and the recorder manufacturer knows the capacity.
+Together that information points to the problem, which in one recent case eliminated 90% of the issues of image blurring.
+"The network could see the bandwidth, and the VMS knew the capacity," says Dr. Jack Jachner.
+"Together those numbers give you something to go fix."

-In another example, a casino was reporting a small number of high-definition cameras that displayed blurry video during recorded and live sessions which involved a lot of motion.
-It turned out that the casino, which had combined three different generations of recording equipment, had oversubscribed their video recorders and then truncated the bit rate of the video stream coming from the camera.
+In another example, a casino was reporting a small number of high-definition cameras displaying blurry video during recorded and live sessions involving a lot of motion.
+It turned out the casino, which had combined three different generations of recording equipment, had oversubscribed their video recorders and then truncated the bit rate of the video stream coming from the camera.
 "Packet capture" by the network identified the problem.